cedricbonhomme/JackSays/README.rst

 Jack Says
 +++++++++

-ack Says is a Web-Based multiplayer game.
+Jack Says is a Web-Based multiplayer game.
 It's a "Simon Says"-like (jacques a dit in french) in which you need to follow the instruction given by Jack.
 You are competing against any personne connected on the website... so virtually the whole world!! (teste with 20 players!!! ... :p)